Bio Planet WoO: Manga

-A year after the show ended its run a manga Shoujo series of the same name was published but compare to the TV show the manga features elements & traits that defers greatly from the show that the manga was loosely based on.
-Unlike the TV show the manga had a more lighthearted feel with a Slice of life style genre thus distant it from the more Kyodai Hero style series and because of this the manga solely focused on the main characters.
+A year after the show ended its run a manga Shoujo series of the same name was published.
+Compared to the TV show, the manga features elements & traits that differs greatly from the show that the manga was loosely based on.
+Unlike the TV show, the manga had a more lighthearted feel with a Slice of life style, thus distancing itself from the more Kyodai Hero style series.
+Because of this, the manga solely focused on the main characters.